aws/aws-parallelcluster/docs/configuration.rst

 examples
 ^^^^^^^^

-Let's say you want to launch a cluster with the awsbatch scheduler and let batch pick the optimal instance type, based on your jobs resource needs.
+Suppose you want to launch a cluster with the awsbatch scheduler and let batch pick the optimal instance type, based on your jobs resource needs.

 The following allows a maximum of 40 concurrent vCPUs, and scales down to zero when you have no jobs running for 10